 His team found what they think are stromatolites in three separate outcrops.
 These patches of rock are small, and like everything else in the region, they’ve been heavily distorted.
 Still, the team managed to check off a long checklist of criteria that they think firmly identify them as stromatolites.
 For example, there’s their shape—steep-sided cones or domes that look very much like the Pilbara stromatolites and unlike any structures formed through physical processes alone.
 These shapes represent stromatolites poking out of shallow water, as sand piles up against their sides.

-They also differ from the rock around them in their structure and chemistry—for example, they contain fine layers, and high concentrations of titanium and potassium.
+They also differ from the rock around them in their structure and chemistry—for example, they contain fine layers, and low concentrations of titanium and potassium.
 They also harbor levels of yttrium and other rare elements that are consistent with seawater.
 Again, this suggests that they’re not simply portions of rock that have been folded into stromatolite-esque shapes.
 Instead, they’re the work of microbes, growing in a shallow ocean.
 “When we look at these rocks, we’re getting a wonderful fortuitous snapshot of a very ancient time,” says Nutman.

 Nutman is “a very careful worker,” says Nora Noffke, a geologist who studies microbial mats.
 She’s on the fence about what these new structures are, given the poor quality of the preserving rock, but she’s also optimistic that the Isua Greenstone Belt will yield clearer fossil evidence for early life.

 Interpreting such structures will always be controversial, but their very existence is a good sign, adds astrobiologist Dorothy Oehler.
 It suggests that there might be even better preserved pockets of rock in the same region, “where further potential evidence of such early life may be discovered.”